One Distinctive Aspect of Jesuit Education at All Levels Is the Emphasis on Teaching “the Whole Person” — Mind, Body, and Spirit.

 The Society of Jesus began, appropriately enough, with a bunch of college students living far from home.
+One distinctive aspect of Jesuit education at all levels is the emphasis on teaching “the whole person” — mind, body, and spirit.

 A little over a decade later, the first Jesuit school opened in Messina, Sicily, in 1548.
 Today, 3,730 schools carry on this tradition all around the world, caring for 2.5 million students in places ranging from Egypt and Kenya to Nepal and Belize.
 In Canada and the United States, there are 30 Jesuit colleges and 81 pre-secondary and secondary schools with a shared goal of developing competent, compassionate and committed leaders in the service of the Church and society.